 Believe me.
 You don’t want to wait for buses to come and pick you up just for a short ride.
-Buses are quite rare and scheduled to
+Buses are pretty rare and run mainly in the summer.

 Also, while the bus tours in Iceland are pretty good, surely the experience is not as good as driving on your own.